After over 20 years of teaching college English, the author loves to share tips, teaching plans, and information about the profession.

 - Read the passage and circle unfamiliar words.
 Look these up in a dictionary and write a few synonyms for each difficult word.

 - Write a literal paraphrase.
-This is a paraphrase which re-writes the passage with a word-for-word substitution.
+This is a paraphrase that re-writes the passage with a word-for-word substitution.
 You should stay as close to the sentence structure of the original as possible.

 - Write your final version in free paraphrase.
 Take your literal paraphrase and turn it into a free paraphrase by reconstructing and rephrasing the sentences to make them more natural and more like your own style of writing.